ericseppanen/crates_io_analyzer/README.md

 > `https://static.crates.io/crates/{name}/{name}-{version}.crate`

-So if you want to download `semver` `1.0.4`, the download url is `https://static.crates.io/crates/semver/semver-1.0.4.crate`.
-You will receive a gzipped tarball with the source for that crate.

-The crates.io download contains the rust source code, Cargo manifest, and tests.
-It may not contain everything in the upstream repo, however.
-If you look at the semver download from crates.io, it has the `src` and `test` directories but does not contain the `fuzz` directory.
-Upstream repositories often contain multiple rust crates; only one crate's source will appear in the crates.io download package.
+So if you want to download `semver 1.0.4`, the download url is `https://static.crates.io/crates/semver/semver-1.0.4.crate`.
+The resulting `.crate` file is a gzipped tarball containing the source for that crate, Cargo manifest, and tests.
+It may not contain everything in the original repo.
+If you look at `semver-1.0.4.crate` as downloaded from crates.io, it has the `src` and `test` directories but does not contain the `fuzz` directory.
+Sometimes the upstream repository will contain multiple rust crates; only one crate's source will appear in the `.crate` file.

-The crate download doesn't contain a cryptographic signature; the authenticity of the data is guaranteed by your client validating the crates.io TLS certificate when making HTTPS connections.
-There might be situations where we would want something more (if your company uses a local crate mirror, for example), but this is mostly orthogonal to the questions I wanted to answer.
+The integrity of the download can be verified by checking it against the sha256 checksum that is stored in the crates.io index.

+> The crates.io index is a [git repository](https://github.com/rust-lang/crates.io-index) that contains a crate listing and some useful metadata.
+It's used by Cargo to discover available crate versions.
+Because it's a git repository, it would be quite difficult for an attacker to modify the checksum of an existing crate, so the index provides some protection against supply-chain attacks.
+Since connections to crates.io are also secured by TLS, compromising the crate download process would be very difficult.
+>
+> Crates are not cryptographically signed, though there have been some discussions about doing this in the future.

-What is interesting is that most crates come with an extra file called `.cargo_vcs_info.json`.
-This file contains something very useful: a git hash.
+If we examine the `.crate` file that we downloaded, we find something useful: most crates come with an extra file called `.cargo_vcs_info.json`.
+This file contains a git hash:

 ```text
 $ cat semver-1.0.4/.cargo_vcs_info.json